wp-plugins/buddypress-registration-groups-1/readme.txt

 1. Screenshot of the plugin listing three groups on the new user registration page.

 == Changelog ==

+= 0.9 =
+* Removed all trailing "?>" tags from .php files
+* Beefed up the loader a bit
+* Enqueued styles correctly
+* Added responsive styles
+* Styles are now enqueued at all times as guessing the registration template name is not guaranteed
+* Replaced deprecated function "update_usermeta" with "update_user_meta"
+* Replaced deprecated function "get_usermeta" with "get_user_meta"
+* Added a short FAQ

 = 0.8 =
 * Validated plugin is compatible with BuddyPress 1.5